-The Accounting REBEL-ation team bested North Carolina State University and the University of Southern Indiana.
-UNLV team members are Annegenelle Figueroa, Kayla Shim, and Brett Sebastian, all seniors, and Kevin Curry, a junior.
+The Accounting REBEL-ation team bested North Carolina State University and the University of Southern Indiana, whose teams took second ($3,000) and third places ($2,000), respectively.
+UNLV team members are: Annegenelle Figueroa, Kayla Shim and Brett Sebastian, all seniors, and Kevin Curry, a junior.

 “I was extremely impressed with the level of detail these talented students put into their plans, as well as their polished presentation skills,” Bill Balhoff, CPA, CGMA, immediate past chairman of the AICPA, said in a press release.